MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomation-elementfromiaccessible.md

 ## -remarks

-This method enables UI Automation clients to get <a href="/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomationelement">IUIAutomationElement</a> interfaces for accessible objects implemented by a Microsoft Active Accessiblity server.
+This method enables UI Automation clients to get <a href="/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomationelement">IUIAutomationElement</a> interfaces for accessible objects implemented by a Microsoft Active Accessibility server.

 This method may fail if the server implements UI Automation provider interfaces alongside Microsoft Active Accessibility support.